raven-panda/oc-12-sportsee/README.md

 | -- hook/
 | ---- # React hooks for data distribution, they uses the service to place data into a state
 |
-| -- service/
+| -- utils/
-| ---- # Contains all back-end data fetching logic
-| ---- ApiActions.ts # -> functions used for queries, fetch error management logic is here
+| ---- # Utilities classes or functions designed for specific uses
-| ---- ApiEndpoints.ts # -> string constants that contains all possible API endpoints
 |
 | -- views/
 | ---- # All pages component used in the router